This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 5. Pressure Drop Brewery and Taproom, Tottenham Hale

-We like Pressure Drop as it is a nice laid back set-up with an excellent array of ever changing beer lines, chilled beats, zero pretension and weekly rotating food offerings (the best has to be Chicken and Gochu – the best Korean fried chicken we’ve had so far in London!).
+We like Pressure Drop as it is a nice laid back set-up with an excellent array of ever changing beer lines, chilled beats, zero pretension and weekly rotating street food offerings.

 Pressure Drop is also dog friendly, so much so that one of their recent events offering free beers to dog owners in return for letting them feature your dog on their promotional collateral – everyone’s a winner!